Southern State Parkway: History

 Of interest is the original route of the Southern State at Hempstead Lake.
 Before the current fill that carries the present-day parkway across the lake was built, traveling east before Eagle Avenue, the parkway veered sharply to the right, continued on what now is the park road in Hempstead Lake Park, crossed the dam at the southern end of Hempstead Lake, and turned sharply left on Peninsula Boulevard.
 The divided section of Peninsula Boulevard next to Hempstead Lake Park is the old Southern State Parkway, which was abandoned for a number of years until Nassau County bought the roadway in the late 1940s.

 Just east of exit 32, a service area used to operate beneath the underpass of County Route 47 (CR 47, named Great Neck Road) until 1985.
 Exit 32, which is for NY 110, also once included CR 47.
 Another service area was once located between exits 17 and 18.
 Lastly, there were once toll booths located on the parkway between exits 13 and 14 near its western terminus at the Cross Island Parkway until 1978, although many road maps covered the toll booths until the early-to-mid-1980s.

 Some interchanges were redesigned.
 The original version of exit 32 contained a partial cloverleaf with NY 110 and connecting ramps to and from CR 47.
 The original version of exit 36 was also a partial cloverleaf.
 The old version of exit 37 was a partial cloverleaf that included a direct entrance to the former headquarters of the Long Island State Park Commission, and utilized eastbound re-entry to nearby exit 38, which had a north to east loop ramp, and eastbound connecting ramps to and from Sylvan Road, the frontage road along the eastbound lane of the parkway between exits 37 and 39.
 The interchange between the Southern, Sagtikos, and Heckscher state parkways (exit 41A), was originally intended to be another trumpet interchange, rather than the wye interchange it became.

+Despite improvements over time to accommodate modern highway travel, the Southern State Parkway is still considered one of the most dangerous highways in New York, largely due to the numerous sharp curves and hills that hinder visibility for drivers at high speeds.
+Roughly 4,000 accidents occur on the parkway annually.
+Specifically, a 13-mile segment of the parkway between exits 17 and 32 has been colloquially nicknamed "Blood Alley" due to several fatal accidents occurring in that stretch over the years.